FIVE

 swill then swallow from the

-red iron flavored cup belonging to one certain
+red iron flavored cup belonging to

 Author and Finisher of love songs

-the gift at first implanted will probably just sit
+first implanted will probably just sit

-most unaware of what was given
+what was given but

-starts to simmer
+it starts to simmer til’

-a concentrate made down in One
+a concentrate is made down

 and you pause surprised

-you are bound to something big
+are bound to something big and

-You couldn’t do this before but
+you couldn’t do this before but

 now you can you